solosodium/raspberry-pi-pid-pwm-fan/README.md

 ## Hardware

-Fritzing breadboard connection: Notice the base of the PNP transistor is connected to GPIO 18 (or pin 12) which is the only PWM enabled pin.
-The emitter of the transistor is connected to the ground and the collector of the transistor is connected to the negative terminal of the fan.
-Optional back EMF diode and small capacitor are recommended.
+Fritzing breadboard connection:

 ![Fritzing](fritzing.png)

+Notice the base of the PNP transistor is connected to GPIO 18 (or pin 12) which is the only PWM enabled pin on Raspberry Pi GPIO.
+The emitter of the transistor is connected to the GPIO ground, and the collector of the transistor is connected to the negative terminal of the fan.
+Optional back EMF diode and small capacitor are recommended, which were not shown in the sketch.

 ## Required Python Packages